 Another reason why there is no composting!

 Many of the products claim to “grind” the food as it’s heated.
-The blades in the unit are not sharp nor is the space between the blades and the fixed bar, small enough to grind food.
-They rotate once per minute and at best this can be called agitation or mixing.
+The blades in the unit are not sharp, nor is the space between the blades and the fixed bar small enough to grind food.
+They rotate once per minute, and at best, this can be called agitation or mixing.
 This also becomes evident when you look at the results.
 The material is not finely ground and contains a lot of larger pieces.
-Don’t believe some of the picture shown by the manufacturers.
+Don’t believe some of the pictures shown by the manufacturers.

 Do Electronic Composters Produce Fertilizer?

-The end product from the FoodCycler had an NPK of 2.9-0.2-0.6 (made from food scraps) but this depends a lot on the material being processed.
-It has a higher level of nitrogen compared to P and K. It also had sodium levels between 0.2 and 0.5%.
-Processed food and canned food tends to add high levels of sodium, which can be toxic to plants.
+The end product from the FoodCycler had an NPK of 2.9-0.2-0.6 (made from food scraps), but this depends a lot on the material being processed.
+It has a higher level of nitrogen compared to P and K. It also has sodium levels between 0.2 and 0.5%.
+Processed food and canned food tend to add high levels of sodium, which can be toxic to plants.

 The NPK from an industrial electronic composter at the Leiden University Medical Centre kitchen was 2.7-0.7-1.0.
 Sodium levels were 1% and the pH was 4.3.

-The term, “dehydrated food waste byproduct” seems like a good description of the material produced by these units.
+The term “dehydrated food waste byproduct” seems like a good description of the material produced by these units.
 I would not call it fertilizer, but gardeners use the term in a very general way to refer to anything that releases plant nutrients.
-Is an apple fertilizer?
-If you believe it is, than a dried apple is also fertilizer.
+Is an apple a fertilizer?
+If you believe it is, then a dried apple is also fertilizer.

 Eco-benefits of Electronic Composters